On Bidding with Securities: Risk Aversion and Positive Dependence: Conclusions

 \section{Conclusions}

-\cite{DeMarzo2005} identifies the relative steepness of two families of securities as the critical factor in determining which of the two families generates the highest expected revenue for the seller in the second price and the first price auctions.
+\cite{DeMarzo2005} identify the relative steepness of two families of securities as the critical factor in determining which of the two families generates the higher expected revenue for the seller in the second price and the first price auctions.
 For the second price auction, we first generalize this ranking to include the case of risk averse buyers.
 We then demonstrate the dependence of this ranking on the underlying positive dependence assumption among values and signals.
 An example is provided in which positive dependence is relaxed from MLR to FOSD.
-The pairwise revenue ranking of the common families of securities -- debt, equity, and call options -- is completely reversed in this example from the ranking of \cite{DeMarzo2005}.
+The pairwise revenue ranking of common families of securities -- debt, equity, and call options -- is reversed in this example from the ranking of \cite{DeMarzo2005}.
 The cause of this reversal is that positive dependence in the MLR sense globally restricts dependence while positive dependence in the FOSD sense may only restrict it locally; while the local condition of relative steepness is sufficient to rank families in the case of MLR, it must be strengthened in order to obtain a ranking under the less restrictive condition of FOSD.
-We achieve this by defining a notion of strong steepness and obtaining a ranking of families of securities based on this criterion.
+We achieve this by identifying relative strong steepness as a necessary and sufficient condition for comparing two families of securities in the case of FOSD.
 This result is significant because FOSD is the property that is most commonly cited in auction theory to motivate an assumption of positive dependence among values and signals.
+These results extend to the case of the English auction.